open-organization/open-org-distributed-work-guide/contents.md

 - The importance of trust on distributed teams—Peter Baumgartner
 - How managers can support distributed teams—Angela Roberston
+- Having better meetings by fostering community by default—Laura Hilliger

 ## Back Matter